ngjunsiang/laymansguide-src/season2/issue023/issue023.md

 <hr/>

 Yay, I finally cleared one item from the "sometime in the future" list!
 When I first started reading implementations, I found them really intimidating and impossible to get into.
 It was only when I started programming and having to do things like getting my data from an online service through an API, that specifications started making sense.
-Hardware specifications were useful too, in trying to understand whether a product will be able to do quick charging or support higher rates of data transfer before I buy said product.
+Hardware specifications were useful too, in trying to understand whether a USB charger will be able to do quick charging or support higher rates of data transfer before I buy it.

 Because making an app from scratch can be so stressful and annoying, developers usually separate the design work from the programming.
 Creating a specification and design for an app is both a science and an art, and when done well, can make programming a breeze.
 A developer just needs to read the relevant part of the specification, think about how to implement that section, and get it done.